Health Care Technology

 Grading scale: 0-5

-The aim of interview is to understand your academic potential, motivation and suitability for your chosen course.
+The aim of the interview is to understand your academic potential, motivation and suitability for your chosen course.

 - Questions are composed to assess your: